-The best part of a crème brûlée to begin with is the cracking of the caramelised sugar on top… mmmmmm.
+The best part of a crème brûlée, to begin with, is the cracking of the caramelized sugar on top… Mmmmm!!!

-Indulging on this creamy deliciousness....how good is this?
+Indulging in this creamy deliciousness....how good is this?

 It is amazing what a few ingredients can deliver and this dessert is definitely a stunner.
-Simple and beautiful creamy and so velvety, decadent and LUSH.
+Simple and beautifully creamy and so velvety, decadent and LUSH.

 - 1-2 vanilla pod I used 2 smaller ones

 - 80 g of sugar plus 40 extra for topping (2.82 oz)